danielendeg/nugetpackageupdate/specs/DICOM/DICOMWeb-Server-Design.md

 - Flexibility to evolve

 ### Raw storage
 *Azure Blob storage* will be used to store the Part 10 DICOM binary files.
 Since there are so many transfer syntaxes supported for both ingress and egress, we will store the incoming dcm file *as is* and transcode on the way out, if needed and supported.
 This will also serve as the master store for original data.
-We will store 2 blobs for each dicom instance
+We will store 2 blobs for each DICOM instance
 1. Original DICOM file in  the virtual path /container/{StudyUID}/{SeriesUID}/{SOPInstanceUID}/file.dcm.
 This file is used to serve the WADO DCIOM get.
 2. Metadata portion of the DICOM file for faster metadata GET in azure Blob storage using the virtual path /container/{StudyUID}/{SeriesUID}/{SOPInstanceUID}/file_metadata.dcm.
 This file is used to serve the WADO metadata get.